tracy-o/learning-day/README.md

 ### See all the defined route matchers

-will produce a markdown table with all the defined route matchers:
+Will produce a markdown table with all the defined route matchers:
 ```
 mix routes

 ```

-it default to live but the environment can be passed:
+It defaults to live but the environment can be passed:
 ```
 mix routes test
 ```